Snapchat/KeyDB-docs/docs/armm-configurations-basic-setup.md

 Setting up Active Replication is like traditional replication, with the additional requirement that both nodes will be configured to `replicaof` each other.

-Multimaster shares the setup as Active Replication but with additional steps.
-In Multiple Masters setup, each master node will be configured to be a replica of at least one multiple (rather than a single) other master nodes.
-Different set up offers its own unique advantage/disadvantages, refer to the Recommended Network Topology for more information.
+Multi-master shares the setup as Active Replication but with a few additional steps.
+In a multi-master setup, each master node will be configured to be a replica of at least one (rather than only a single) other master.
+Different setup offers its own unique advantage/disadvantages, refer to the [Recommended Network Topology](/docs/armm-recommended-network-topology) for more information.

-As normally Active Replica/MultiMaster is used with a load balancer, visit the HAProxy section for example configurations that can enable health checks, and different routing configurations (round-robin, first, etc).
+As normally Active Replica / Multi-Master is used with a load balancer, visit [HAProxy configurations](/docs/haproxy) for health checks, and different routing configurations (round-robin, first).

-## Active Replication Setup Version #1: Setting Active Replication and Connecting Them Later
+## Active Replication Setup

+### Version #1: First Independent Later Join

 If for any reason that two server instances could function as active replicas, but not synchronize immediately upon boot, then this setup version is ideal.
 They would be both independent server instances at first.
 Then later, when they’re ready to be synchronized, one of them would become a copy [hence lose all its data since boot] of the other.